strawberry-graphql/strawberry/README.md

 - Repository: https://github.com/strawberry-graphql/strawberry
 - Issue tracker: https://github.com/strawberry-graphql/strawberry/issues
-  - In case of sensitive bugs like security vulnerabilities, please contact patrick.arminio@gmail.com directly instead of using issue tracker.
+  - In case of sensitive bugs like security vulnerabilities, please contact patrick.arminio@gmail.com directly instead of using the issue tracker.
 We value your effort to improve the security and privacy of this project!

 ## Licensing